 But it is not just about social media.
 Think about your entire business.
 The infrastructure, the access, the passwords, the chain of command.
 What happens to all of that if something unexpectedly happens to you?
 Who has access?
 Where are the passwords?

 Setting up your own State of the Union (SOTU) is an essential part of running your business.
+I am on my 10th year of doing so, and remind everyone annually at this time.
 So let’s go through the basics of what you need to do in order to set up your own personal SOTU.

 Step One: Collect all the data.